shinokada/svelte-next/README.md

 ## Automate Svelte Version Updates

-This script automates updating Svelte versions (specifically targeting next versions) in project directories.
+This script automates updating Svelte versions in project directories.
+If you have mutiple Svelte projects in subdirectories, this script will update them all.

 ## Features:

-- Updates Svelte to the specified version (defaults to "next").
+- Updates Svelte to the specified version (defaults to "latest").
-- Runs pnpm update, pnpm test:integration, and optionally git add, commit, and push.
+- Option to run `pnpm update`, `pnpm test:integration`, and git commands (`git add`, `git commit`, `git push`).
+- Option to run in a debug mode.
+- Option to start a certain index of project subdirectories.
 - Displays colored messages for informative progress.
-- Supports providing the target directory as a command-line argument.

 ## Requirements: